SsiCipher/cub3d/README.md

 # Cub3D

-A basic remake of the Wolfenstein game to learn about raycasting in computer graphics
+A remake of the famous Wolfenstein game to learn about ray-casting concepts in computer graphics.